kohkimakimoto/jitome/README.md

 The top level directives `build` and `test` are tasks that must be unique name in all of tasks.
 `watch` is a regular expression string to define watching files.
+`exclude` is a regular expression string to define excluding watching files.
 `command` is a executed command  when it detects file changing.

 You can also use [TOML](https://github.com/toml-lang/toml) format to write configuration.